Do you need a dose of Kevin Peraza BMX videos in your life?

 The video features people like Scotty Cranmer and others talking about Kevin and the first thing we hear is Scotty pointing out Kevin’s ever-present smile no matter what he is doing.

-We learn about Kevin’s dad being his inspiration for BMX and his mom mentions his natural abilities for it.
+We learn that Kevin’s dad inspired him to pursue BMX, and his mom mentions his natural abilities for it.

 It is always really cool to learn about riders and the BMX family.

-That’s a very fitting title for this video from Vital BMX that came out in February of 2018.
-Kevin’s positive attitude and smile he constantly has is one attribute that cannot be overstated.
+That’s a very fitting title for this video from Vital BMX, which came out in February 2018.
+Kevin’s positive attitude and constant smile are one attribute that cannot be overstated.

 This video reminds us of that very quickly as Kevin goes to work destroying this skatepark.